 “The one that keeps a fast in the month of Muharram will receive the reward of thirty fasts for each fast (in this sacred month).”

-“This fast is a compensation for the (minor) sins of the past year.”
+“This fast is compensation for the (minor) sins of the past year.”

-Although the fasting of Muharram is Nafl ( the fasts one observes out of his own choice without being obligatory on him.) yet the above Hadith gives importance to the significance of Muharram fasting that is most reward able after Farz fasting in Ramadan.
+Although the fasting of Muharram is Nafl (the fasts one observes out of his own choice without being obligatory on him).
+Yet the above Hadith gives importance to the significance of the month of Muharram fasting which is most rewardable after Farz fasting in Ramadan.

 The Day of Ashura (10th Muharram)